 - How to set personal expectations, track grades and make effective use of an academic calendar.

-- How to ace the all-important college admission essay.
+- How to successfully apply for college and write a compelling admission essay.

-- Job interview preparation, including how to write an effective resume and cover letter.
+- Job interview preparation techniques, including how to create a resume that works.